kosserin/mds-angular/README.md

 ## 🚀 Features

-✅ Board page with columns related to status with task items inside - Items on the board are draggable.
-Create task functionality added.
+✅ Interactive Board – A task board with draggable items organized into status-based columns.
+Users can create new tasks and move them between statuses effortlessly.

-✅ Statuses page with all statuses - Page where you can change order of statuses, remove them or add one
+✅ Customizable Statuses – A dedicated page to manage statuses, allowing users to reorder, add, or remove statuses as needed.

-✅ Task details preview - Dialog with all task relevant data in it.
-Availability to delete task.
+✅ Task Details Dialog – A detailed preview of each task, displaying all relevant information with options to edit or delete the task.

 ## 📂 Project Structure